JaykeBird/ssui/README.md

 To build this library you will need:

-- .NET Framework developer tools (4.7.1 and 4.8)
+- .NET Framework developer tools/targeting packs (4.6.1 through 4.8.1)
 - latest .NET Core SDK
-- (In the future, I will be adding AvaloniaUI support, so this will become a requirement as well.)

-If in Visual Studio 2019 or 2022, you can select the ".NET desktop development" workload, and then add on the individual components ".NET Framework 4.7.1 targeting pack" and ".NET Framework 4.8 targeting pack".
+- (for the Avalonia version, I'd also recommend installing the latest Avalonia UI extension for your IDE)

-I recommend using Visual Studio 2022 (or the latest version) for this library.
-When opened up, you should be able to just build and run the library without any further action needed.
+I recommend using Visual Studio 2026 (or the latest version) for this library.
+When opened up, you should be able to just build and run the library (to build the .NET Framework versions, you may need to have the individual components for .NET Framework targeting packs installed).

 Included is the SsuiSample program, which is useful for demonstrating the library and its functions.
 I also use this to test the library and its controls.
 Feel free to use SsuiSample as a basis for your implementations.

 ### Notes

 If you receive this message (`SourceRoot items must include at least one top-level (not nested) item when DeterministicSourcePaths is true`) when trying to debug, make sure you have Visual Studio set to the Debug configuration, and not the Release configuration (this is the drop-down to the left of the Start button, or you can access it via `Build > Configuration Manager...` and set the active configuration there).

 ## License
 This library is released under the [MIT License](License.md).